kkowalRepository/kkowal_portfolio/Manual Testing/FashionKingApp/fashionKingAppManualTest.md

 # fashion.kingapp.pl website test

-As a part of a recruitment process I was asked to perform a manual testing of a fiven website.
+As a part of a recruitment process I was asked to perform a manual testing of a given website.
 The goal was to find and report as much bugs as possible in 8 hour period.
 The results got me na interview in the company's Gdańsk office.

 Link to the website: https://fashion.kingapp.pl